emacs-mirror/emacs/mps/manual/source/mmref/faq.rst

 environments.
-Some will say "the right tool for the right job", rejecting automatic memory management in some cases; few today are bold enough to suggest that there is never a place for garbage collection among tools of the modern programmer -- either as part of a language or as an add-on component.
+Some will say "the right tool for the right job", rejecting automatic memory management in some cases; few today are bold enough to suggest that there is never a place for garbage collection among tools of the modern programmer---either as part of a language or as an add-on component.